Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Additionally, Neutral cards, which are not tied to specific DP constraints, can generate the Scrap token, representing improvised cover with 0 Attack, 1 Defense, Range 1, and the Immobile keyword.

-## **Section 4: The Runtime Costing Algorithms**
+## Section 4: The Runtime Costing Algorithms

 To accurately determine the power level of a Mission Card, you must calculate its precise mechanical market value based on the game's fundamental runtime economy.
-Every passive and climax ability functions as a "Mana Sink" that is assessed against the player's universal 15 CP per-round salary.
+Every passive and climax ability functions as a Mana Sink that is assessed against the player's universal 15 CP per-round salary.

-### **The Market Rate Baseline**
+### The Market Rate Baseline

 Before costing complex abilities, you must establish the intrinsic value of the atomic effects that constitute them.
 These values are firmly derived from the baseline deployment costs of existing Event and Unit cards.